Becket Keys School remote education provision: information for parents

-- our SEN department will be making regular telephone contact with home, staff will produce differentiated materials, and they will advise teachers on methods that are proven to help students with SEN (particularly those with EHCPs).
+- Our SEN department will be making regular telephone contact with home, staff will produce adapted materials, and they will advise teachers on methods that are proven to help students with SEN (particularly those with EHCPs).

 *Thanks to Katharine Birbalsingh for her article which inspired much of this advice.
 Find the article here: https://www.thearticle.com/online-lessons-for-parents-an-open-letter-from-a-headmistress?utm_source=twitter&utm_medium=dlvr.it